isomerpages/moe-haisingcatholic/_join-hsc/FAQ.md

 |  8 - 18     | 21 - 24     |  25 - 28     |

 **6\.
-My child qualifies for the Express course, but his PSLE score does not meet your cut-off.
-Can we opt for the Normal Academic course in your school?**

-If your child has met the qualifying PSLE score for the Express course, he/she has to opt for the given course.
-Your child can only opt for the school’s N(A) course if he/she has met the qualifying PSLE score for the Express/N(A) Option band, or the N(A) course.

-**7\.
 Is the school affiliated to any Junior College?**

 The school is affiliated to Catholic Junior College.
 Hence, 2 bonus points can be awarded under the Joint Admission Exercise (JAE) for eligible students who opt for Catholic Junior College as their first or second choice.

-**8\.
+**7\.
 Where can I find detailed information on transport, subjects offered, CCAs, school outcomes and special student development programmes?**

 The information is made available via MOE SchoolFinder [https://www.moe.gov.sg/schoolfinder?journey=Secondary%20school](https://www.moe.gov.sg/schoolfinder?journey=Secondary%20school)[
 ](https://www.moe.gov.sg/schoolfinder?journey=Secondary%20school)

-**9\.
+**8\.
 As a Catholic school, is there any difference in education experience between a Catholic and a non-Catholic student?**

 At Hai Sing, we provide a values-based education that focuses on holistic development and growth of our students so that they become versions of themselves, capable of contributing to a better society and world.
 While we are a Catholic school, the values we impart to our students are universal in nature such as being truthful and having compassion, etc.